w3c/wai-tutorials/source/tables/multi-level.html.erb.md

 Multi-level tables may also need to have a caption to identify it and a summary to describe the layout of the table, see [Caption & Summary](caption-summary.html).

 In many cases it is worth considering ways to restructure the information in such tables to make them less complex for all readers.
-For example by splitting the information in smaller, more manageable tables.
+For example by splitting the information in smaller, more manageable tables as shown in [Example 3](#split-up-multi-level-tables).

 ## Table with multiple column headers in each column
 {:.ex}